 To become a Fellow, scientists participate in two free professional development workshops focused on building the skills to effectively engage public audiences.
-With guidance from museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with K-12 students and the public at two or more outreach events.
+With guidance from Museum program staff, Fellows develop meaningful, inquiry-based and materials-rich table-top activities that showcase their research then share these activities with K-12 students and the public at two or more outreach events.

-Workshop One: How People Learn – Wednesday, January 30, 2019, 5- 8PM
+- Workshop One: How People Learn – Wednesday, September 18, 2019, 5- 8PM

-Brainstorming Session (optional) – Friday, February 8, 2019.
-3-5PM
+- Brainstorming Session (optional) – Friday, September 20, 2019, 3-5PM

-Workshop Two: Prototyping Your Activity – Friday, February 22, 2019, 2-5PM
+- Workshop Two: Prototyping Your Activity – Friday, October 4, 2019, 2-5PM

 Fellows facilitate their activities for school groups and/or general public during two of the following Scientist Spotlight events: